panique/mini/README.md

    or [GitTip](https://www.gittip.com/Panique/)
 2. Renting your next server at [DigitalOcean](https://www.digitalocean.com/?refcode=40d978532a20).
    SSD servers for $5+ per month or $0.007 per hour (!).
 PHP-MVC will get a small reward for every new customer.
+3. Contributing to this project.
+Feel free to improve this project with your skills.

 ## Statistics (by BitDeli)